-Our course is seminar style, meaning that each week we explore the key problem posed for the week through discussion.
-Each of us will be prepared to share a passage from the week's reading, read it aloud, and describe how it answers the key question or addresses a key problem.
+Our course is seminar style, meaning that each week we explore some key ideas posed for the week through discussion.
+Each of us will be prepared to share a passage from the week's reading, read it aloud, and describe how it answers the key question or addresses a key problem or key idea.
 In addition to each participant's selection, you may also bring some question about your own research case study, and so prepare to introduce it to us and share your question and thinking.
 You may also describe how you think a course reading relates to your own case study.
 You may also want to share an experience or other information in seminar.